vperpl/sex-ploits/README.md

 **Crash Client Exploit** - [Requires 125rp] Basicaly you spam failed gift requests to target, since its a HTTP POST request, it stacks when he is in game.
 Meaning you will crash his client if you spam too many, resulting in bugsplat (game closes) All you need to do is have him in your friendlist.(partialy patched)<br>
 **Gold Digger Viego** - Kill anyone, sell his item, gain all items at 6th minute with 2/1 kda!<br>
 **Multiple Games at Once** - Lets you play up to 3 games at the same time.
 Winning grants you triple EXP, triple BE. <br>
-**Aram Boost** - [Patched in 11.4] You can activate ARAM boost without having the RP balance for it. - All players get a random skin unlocked + bonus BE<br>
 **Lobby / Custom Gamemode** - [Patched 11.3] Let's you play any gamemode in any map/q If its present in files (ex butchers bridge is up 27.08.2020) or with any working gamemutator (passives: urf, doombots etc)<br>
 **Practice Tool** - [[Patched 11.3] You can play 11 vs 11 [more players in any team = infinite champion select] (no, you can't play with players it will say that too many humans, and when u kick urself it will say that at least 1 player is needed). <br>
 **Pick while locked** - [Patched 11.4] Lets you change your champion when you already locked - only works in blind pick.<br>